 The NuraLoop is attempting to do again what Australian company Nura first managed in 2018 with its Nuraphone over-ear headphones — blow away the establishment by being smarter than all of them.

-While not as slick looking as rival true wireless earbuds like the AirPods Pro, Jabra Elite 75T or Samsung Galaxy Buds Plus, the NuraLoop more than makes up for it with audio power and well implemented features.
+While not as slick-looking as some of the best wireless earbuds, like the AirPods Pro, Jabra Elite Active 75t or Samsung Galaxy Buds Pro, the NuraLoop more than makes up for it with audio power and well implemented features.
 It includes all your favorites like active noise cancelling, customizable controls and a snug gel-tip fit, and adds an aux cable connection and custom listening profiles.
 And despite all that it offers, the Nuraloop remains competitively priced.

 The NuraLoop has an unusual connector, and I'm not totally convinced by its looks, but as you'll see by the end of this NuraLoop review, anyone looking to invest in high-quality but compact wireless earbuds should have these on their shortlist.

 NuraLoop review: Price and availability

 Battery life (rated): 16 hours